barbarer/py4e-int/_sources/strings/MixedupCode.rst

     :practice: T
     :noindent:

-    The following program segment should print the phrase, "Grace loves grapes.".
+    The following program segment should print the phrase, "Grace loves grapes".
 But, the blocks have been mixed up and include an extra block that isn't correct.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
     -----
     feeling = "loves"
     =====
-    print("Grace" + feeling + "grapes.") #distractor
+    print("Grace" + feeling + "grapes") #distractor
     =====
-    print("Grace " + feeling + " grapes.")
+    print("Grace " + feeling + " grapes")

 .. parsonsprob:: str-mixed-animal